eriknyquist/deep_space_trader/README.rst

   If the player fights and wins, then planet destruction will continue normally.
 The chance of the player winning this fight depends on the player's battle fleet level.

-* **Upgrade scout fleet**: Buying this item increases the number of planets than can be discovered on a single scout expedition.
-This item can be bought a maximum of 9 times, to upgrade the scout fleet through levels 1 to 10.
+* **Buy/upgrade scout fleet**: Buying this item for the first time gives the player a scout fleet that allows the player to discover new planets to trade with.
+Subsequent purchases of this item upgrade the player's scout fleet, which increases the number of planets than can be discovered on a single scout expedition.
+The scout fleet can be upgraded 9 times, from level 1 through level 10.

   * *Scout fleet level 1*: between 4 and 8 new planets per scout expedition
   * *Scout fleet level 2*: between 4 and 16 new planets per scout expedition